 It is sometimes necessary to enter the gymnasium and do your task as fast as possible.
 Alternatively, you may not have any access to a gym at all.
 In each case, a dumbbell arm workout might be tailored to be quick, dirty, and somewhat efficient despite a time or useable resource restriction.

 Train sequencing is the most important factor to consider when developing an efficient workout that also saves time.
-You may get more work done in less time if you minimise your transitions between activities and choose training routines that organically feed into one another.
+You may get more work done in less time if you minimize your transitions between activities and choose training routines that organically feed into one another.

 - 4 x 8 Dumbbell Hammer Curl